Building the Canadian Museum for Human Rights in Winnipeg, Manitoba: architecture and perseverance

 Before exhibits were opened to the public, various groups claimed their human rights struggles weren’t represented or given enough space.
 Some claimed the darker parts of Canada’s human rights record were being glossed over.
 However legitimate these claims may or may not be, it is a sad reality that chronicling all the details of mankind’s history of human rights abuses could fill several museums.

 Protesters were present on opening weekend.
 Protesters were there for a variety of reasons – environmental concerns, demands for justice, claims that their rights weren’t adequately represented in the museum.
 Some protested the very existence of the museum at all.
 Others were there to demand basic human rights, such as access to clean water.
 It is another sad reality that there are still people whose human rights are not respected or fully realized, in far flung corners of the world and close to home.
 The journey of hope is not over.
 Part of the mandate of the museum is to encourage reflection and dialogue about human rights.
 It is clear that dialogue has started.
 Hopefully it will lead to positive action.

-The opening of the museum is the culmination of years of efforts, but it is just the beginning of Israel Asper’s vision of a museum to inform and educate, a place to take lessons from the world and foster dialogue and action on human rights.
+The opening of the museum was the culmination of years of efforts, but it was just the beginning of Israel Asper’s vision of a museum to inform and educate, a place to take lessons from the world and foster dialogue and action on human rights.
 The good and bad of our human rights history needs to be examined to achieve that.
-To see inside the museum, visit my post Inside Human Rights.

 For a more complete guide to the museum inside and out, see my post Canadian Museum For Human Rights Guide.
 Other posts about the museum are Inside Human Rights, Canadian Museum for Human Rights, and Human Rights: No Right Angles.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peeks ahead.